 Addressing others in Turkey

 In Turkey, women will always be addressed by their first names with a hanim (pronounced 'hanum', meaning lady) attached to it.
 It is not considered familiar or rude to use first names.
 For example, Jane Smith will be addressed as Jane hanim, rather than Mrs Smith.
-The male equivalent of hanim is bey (pronounced 'bay').
-As such, John Smith will be addressed as John bey.
+The male equivalent of hanim is bey (pronounced 'bay') and, as such, John Smith will be addressed as John bey.

 Women in Turkey